 The museum displays photos and illustrations of POWs’ living conditions and items during the war.

-Most of them look very horrifying and distressing, so consider before you visit.
+Most of them look horrifying and distressing, so consider them before visiting.
 Outside of the museum is a beautiful view of the Kwai River.

 Entrance fee